This article describes how to tune TCP/IP for maximum performance with MassTransit.

 Tuning TCP/IP in Windows NT and Windows 2000

 As explained in the EXPLANATION & OVERVIEW section, in Windows the changes must be made via registry entries.
 Rather than having the user manually add these entries and value, Group Logic provides a .reg file that will make the additions automatically.
 In addition Uninstallers are also provided.
-These are *.inf files which will remove the registry entries made by the installers.
+These are *.inf files that will remove the registry entries made by the installers.
 Also note that these changes only need to be made in Windows 2000 and Windows NT 4 versions.
 Windows XP already has the tweaks.
-To download the installers and uninstallers go to:
+Download the installers and uninstallers here: w2ktuning.zip

 If you want to make the changes manually listed below are the locations, keys, and values that need to be added (Note all items below are case sensitive):